 This concept of overriding and redirecting modules without rebuilding the entire library can also be used for your own libraries and third-party libraries.
 It is a straightforward way to add the necessary customizations for your system without rebuilding a library that has been tested over the years or has been provided by a third-party product.

-This article is written by Rafael Taubinger, Field Applications Engineer, IAR Systems Brazil.
+This article is written by Rafael Taubinger, IAR Systems.